 Another common method that journals use to select reviewers is simply to recruit reviewers during the paper submission process (or via society memberships).
 In other words, the submission form often includes an optional check-box that says something to the effect of “I am willing to be a reviewer for this journal.”
 Generally, this is also accompanied by a section where you list your areas of expertise.
 Thus, if you are submitting to a herpetology journal (i.e., reptiles and amphibians) and you check the box and list yourself as a turtle expert, then you will go on the list of potential reviewers for turtle papers.

 Finally, editors may choose simply to send the paper to someone who they know does research in a similar area or who was recommended to them by someone else.
 For example, the editor may have recently read a similar paper and contact one of the authors of that paper.
 Indeed, the paper that I reviewed today was in a journal that I have never published in or signed up to be a reviewer for, and the paper did not cite my previous work, so I doubt that the authors recommended me.
-However, I have previously published extremely similar and relevant research (honestly, it is pretty irritating that the authors didn’t cite me), so I suspect that I was selected by the editor because of my previous papers on this topic.
+However, I have previously published extremely similar and relevant research, so I suspect that I was selected by the editor because of my previous papers on this topic.

 Regardless of how they are chosen, the point is that reviewers are generally experts on the topic of the paper that they are being asked to review.
 In other words, editors select scientists who have the necessary skills, knowledge, and experience to assess the paper and determine whether or not it is worthy of publication.
 Usually, at least two reviewers are selected per paper, but it is not uncommon to have three reviewers, and some journals use four or more.